Nishchal30/Data_Science_Material/Deep Learning/Object Detection/object_detection.md

 ## Selective Search

-This will group the similar colors pixels into groups to detect the object easily with colors.
+This will group the similar colors, composition and texture pixels into groups to detect the object easily with colors.

 ![alt text](image-7.png)